sauxpa/connectivity_loss/README.md

 * gaussian_toy_reconstruction : 2d and 3d examples of autoencoder regularization via connectivity loss.

+* gaussian_toy_reconstruction_trainable_eta : make eta (the target barcode length) a trainable parameter that the netowrks optimize dring training, rather than a manually tuned hyperparameter.

 * stronger_connectivity_denser_latent_space : similar to gaussian_toy_reconstruction, visualize the densification effect of the latent space with higher penalties on the connectivity loss.